GlobalFishingWatch/map-client/documentation/env_variables.md

 ## Boolean flags

+#### AS_MODULE

+If true, no UI is displayed.
+Meant to make map-client usable as a dependency.

 #### COMPLETE_MAP_RENDER

 If true, the map will display the header, and footer on the map page.
 If false, the app will only render the map (full window size) and the sidebar.